Language Generation: Complexity Barriers and Implications for Learning: Results for context-free languages

 \section{Results for context-free languages}

-We now turn to $m$-generatability for finite families of context-free languages.
-The corresponding question is: how many examples are required to generate from an unknown language $L$ recognizable by a {\em deterministic pushdown automaton} of a certain size?
-In stark contrast to the regular case, we show that there is no computable bound on the number of examples sufficient for uniform generation, even when the family contains only two infinite context-free languages.
+We begin with context-free languages, a canonical and extensively studied class in formal language theory.
+Our objective is to understand how many examples are required to generate from an unknown context-free language drawn from a finite family.
+We show that, even in this restricted setting, there is no computable bound on the number of examples sufficient for uniform generation, already for families consisting of only two infinite languages.